 If you’re travelling in rural areas, especially the Highlands, the only service available is the Royal Mail Postbus, which collects the mail and YOU, so it can be quite slow.
 (Car hire is a better option here).
 Check the Postbus Website for routes and timetables.

 Guided bus tours are an excellent way of experiencing the best of Scottish culture by exploring our castles, lochs and whisky distilleries.
-There are Coach Tours from one day to six days, departing from Edinburgh or Glasgow, and they represent good value.
+Coach Tours run from one day to six days, departing from Edinburgh or Glasgow, and they represent good value.

 Travelling in Scotland by car …..